Sport in Spain: Football

-The youth teams have also been quite successful in the last decade.
+The men's youth teams have also been successful in the past.
 The U-20 team won the FIFA World Youth Championship in 1999 and were runners-up in 1985 and 2003.
 The U-17 team was runners-up three times and won third place in 1997 in the FIFA U-17 World Cup.

 Futsal

 The Spanish futsal league is divided into divisions.
 The top teams play in the Primera División (also called Liga Nacional de Fútbol Sala).
 In each division, a team plays all other teams twice, once at home and once away.

 The Spanish league teams compete in Europe under UEFA, most notably in the UEFA Futsal Cup with great success, being the national league holding more continental titles.
 The teams also compete in a domestic cup competition each year, called the Copa del Rey.
 The winner of the División de Honor plays against the winner of the Copa del Rey in the Supercopa de España (Super Cup).

 The Spain national futsal team represents the whole country, and has twice won the World Championship and six times the UEFA Futsal Championship, which makes Spain the second international futsal power, after Brazil.